RTIInternational/post-event/README.md

 ```bash
 $ git clone https://github.com/RTIInternational/teehr-post-event.git
 ```
+Open the teehr-post-event data loading notebook (01_load_data.ipynb):
+- Open the JupyterLab file browser by clicking on the file symbol in the far left vertical toolbar
-Navigate into the repo 'notebooks' directory using the Jupyter File Browser, i.e. ~my_working_dir/teehr-post-event/notebooks
+- Double click on the repo directory using the Jupyter File Browser (i.e. ~my_working_dir/teehr-post-event/)

-Open the notebook "01_load_data.ipynb"
+- Double click on the "notebooks" directory
+- Double click on "01_load_data.ipynb"